Dominic789654/scholar_tracker/data/README.md

 ### Today's Changes
 - Total Citations Increase: +1
 - Papers with new citations:
-  - Pruner-Zero: Evolving Symbolic Pruning Metric from scratch for Large Language Models: +1 citations
+  - Active prompting with chain-of-thought for large language models: +1 citations